Recap: Firefly E 01 Serenity

 - Holier Than Thou: Badger accuses Mal of thinking he is this.
 But then it is not hard to be holier than Badger.

 - The Horde: The Reavers get their first mention early on, having killed someone Mal's worked for.
-And then there's Jayne's nervous reaction to their mere mention.
+And then there's Jayne's nervous reaction to just talking about them.

 - Hostage Situation: Subverted; when Dobson grabs River, Mal just shoots him.
 Without breaking stride.